Aura Router

 })

-Using createEndpointConfig
+With createEndpointConfig

-Overload 1: Config Only
+Overload 1: Configuration Only

 const config = createEndpointConfig({